We will provide opportunities for children to live, love and learn with Jesus by their side.

-The Earth us God’s gift to us, he says, but some of us are consuming and wasting as if the Earth’s resources will last forever.
+The Earth is God’s gift to us, he says, but some of us are consuming and wasting as if the Earth’s resources will last forever.
 A completely new model of human progress if needed.
 Pope Francis calls for us to work together to create a better world for future generations and asks us to make the necessary changes in our lives in order to take care of, and respect and value our common home.

 Today our Reception children joined their Prayer Friends in Year 2 to create their own prayers.

-Dear God, thankyou for this lovely world.
+Dear God, thank you for this lovely world.

-Thankyou for the food we eat and for the animals.
+Thank you for the food we eat and for the animals.

 I love this world and I want to look after it.

 I will try to say my prayers every day and look after everyone.